Double categories of profunctors: Introduction

 We also explore the notion of \textit{finality} with respect to versatile colimits (\cref{sec:final_functors}), which brings us a natural insight, especially when we are in a virtual equipment (\cref{sec:density_ve}).
 However, since we can reach the main theorems without finality, it is driven to the appendix.

-\paragraph{\textbf{Notation and terminology}} \begin{remark} In this paper, we will use the terms ``left'' and ``right'' with respect to the direction of tight arrows in an augmented virtual double category.
-That is, given a tight arrow, we refer to its left side as ``left'' and its right side as ``right.''
+\paragraph{\textbf{Notation and terminology}} \begin{remark} In this paper, we will use the terms ``left'' and ``right'' relative to the direction of tight arrows in an augmented virtual double category.
+That is, ``left'' and ``right'' refer to the sides that lie to the left and right when facing in the direction of the tight arrow.
+For example, the terminologies \textit{left/right modules} (\cref{def:left_and_right_modules}) and \textit{left/right-pullingness} (\cref{def:pulling}) follow this convention.
 Since tight arrows are often written in the downward direction, our convention is opposite to the natural visual perception of left and right when viewing diagrams. \end{remark}

 \begin{remark} For clarity, let us declare the sizes of the categories we treat.
 We fix three Grothendieck universes $\U_0\in\U_1\in\U_2$.
 Elements in $\U_0$ are called \emph{small}, elements in $\U_1$ are called \emph{large}, elements in $\U_2$ are called \emph{huge}.
 Arbitrary sets (not necessarily in $\U_0$ nor $\U_1$ nor $\U_2$) are called \emph{classes}.
 However, we do not distinguish between small (resp.\ large; huge) sets and ``essentially'' small (resp.\ large; huge) sets, i.e., sets that are bijective to some small (resp.\ large; huge) set. \end{remark}